 - Avoid scented candles.
 Burning scented candles can release chemicals into the air, including toluene (a clear, flammable liquid found in petroleum) and benzene (a compound found in the air resulting from burning coal and oil emissions).
 The main issue is that scented candles don’t burn hot enough to destroy the dangerous molecules they spit out, and they’re often lit in unventilated areas.
 That combination raises the risk of an asthma attack, Dr. Nicolacakis says.

 - Try an artificial tree.
 To avoid the live-tree scent, opt for an artificial tree.
 But, be sure it isn’t coated in spray-on snow, pine-scented sprays or oils.
 Spray-on snow includes a slew of chemicals, such as acetone and methylene chloride, that can bring on an asthma attack or other allergic reaction.

-- Go prepared.
-Before going to a friend’s or family member’s house for a holiday celebration, Dr. Nicolacakis recommends you take any prescription medications and carry your rescue inhaler with you.
+- Be prepared.
+While guidelines around the current COVID-19 pandemic mean you won’t be encountering these scents at the home of friends or family, you still might come across them while running necessary errands like grocery shopping.
+To be prepared, Dr. Nicolacakis recommends you take any prescription medications and carry your rescue inhaler with you.
 The prior planning could be a big help if you’re exposed to any substances that irritate your lungs.

 - Minimize your exposure.
 The only way to drive the asthma attack risk to as low as possible during the holidays, though, is to simply steer clear of anything that might upset your lungs, Dr. Nicolacakis says.
 Avoidance is the best precautionary measure you can take.